“I found Him whom my soul loves. I held him and would not let go.” Song of Songs, 3:4

 “But let him who boasts boast in this, that he understands and knows me, that I am the Lord who practices steadfast love, justice, and righteousness in the earth.
 For in these things I delight, declares the Lord.”

 To be understood and to be known, is so valuable.
 Note the first item on a list of items God takes delight in.
 Steadfast love.
-What delights her?
-What delights him?
+It is the same source for all of us.

 For Jared and I it was our hike today.
 Thursdays are a regular date day for us.
 My knee was killing me on the trail we were hiking.
 Jared recommended I walk backwards and offered to hold my hand so I wouldn’t trip or fall.
 At first this seemed a bit much for our usual hike, but I was in some serious pain.
-Normally we chat and plan together while enjoying the dogs and the trail.
-This act of supporting me physically brought a closeness so worth it.
+Normally we chat and plan together while enjoying the dogs and the trail or even have that hard conversation shoulder to shoulder.
+His act of supporting me physically brought a closeness in my pain.
 The power of touch should not be under valued.
-I’m thankful for my knee pain because it revealed how supportive J is when I’m in need.
-J built up my trust in him with his response.
+I’m thankful for my knee pain because it revealed how supportive Jared is when I’m in need.
+Jared built up my trust in him with his response.

 Are there things each of you do that bring a sense of trust to the relationship?